With over 100 years serving the rural community, we know that farming is so much more than just a job.

 So, it can be hard to plan for a time when you might step back and hand over the reins.

-Our Farm Handover Guide [PDF: 313KB], based on a study we commissioned from Exeter University, shows the extent to which farmers avoid those tricky conversations about the future of their farm.
+Our Farm Handover Guide, shows the extent to which farmers avoid those tricky conversations about the future of their farm.

 Talk to a financial expert

 You'll benefit from expert advice, so for more information about how we can help you plan your financial future find your local agency office or request a call back.

 In an episode of the Ahead of the Field podcast host Will Evans is joined by Northamptonshire farmer Milly Fyfe, Heather Wildman from Saviour Associates, specialists in facilitating succession planning, and NFU Mutual chartered financial planner Sean McCann.
 Together they discuss the challenge of succession planning and offer their thoughts and advice.
 You can listen to this episode of the Ahead of the Field podcast, 'Succession Planning in the Farming Community'.